 We have made changes to liquor regulation and planning requirements to allow councils across NSW to streamline their approval processes and join the alfresco dining trial.

-The trial supports food and beverage businesses to expand their outdoor dining onto areas such as footpaths and public spaces until 31 October 2021.
+The trial supports food, beverage, entertainment, arts and cultural businesses to expand their outdoor dining onto areas such as footpaths and public spaces until 31 October 2021.

 The City of Sydney and areas such as The Rocks and Darling Harbour are already involved in the trial, with venues benefiting from increased business and the community enjoying dining out in a COVID Safe way.